Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Approximate Uncertainty Sets with Blackbox Optimizers

-specifically, using decoupled no-regret dynamics to efficiently approximate the outer optimization $\min_{\bfstrat \in \pdfover{\actionset}}$.
-In this sense, our theoretical results can be interpreted as a formal bound on how much decoupled approximations of $\min_{\bfstrat \in \pdfover{\actionset}}$ affect the lower-bound that this dual problem gives us.
-Specifically, Theorem \ref{thm:mainthm} suggests that when playing a sufficiently smooth game it is reasonable to use decoupled algorithms to approximate the dual problem.
-In Algorithm \ref{alg:blackboxinner}, we describe a general framework for sampling worst-case CCE that builds on this key takeaway.
-This framework generalizes the role of no-regret algorithms in our decoupled optimization to support plugging in any blackbox algorithm.
+Here, decoupled no-regret dynamics efficiently approximate the outer optimization $\min_{\bfstrat \in \pdfover{\actionset}}$.
+In this sense, the theoretical results of Section~\ref{sec:theory} can be interpreted as a formal bound on how much decoupled approximations of $\min_{\bfstrat \in \pdfover{\actionset}}$ affect the lower-bound of this dual problem.
+Theorem \ref{thm:mainthm} can thus be interpreted as the implication that, when playing a sufficiently smooth game, it is reasonable to use decoupled algorithms to approximate the dual problem.
+This motivates our final modification to Algorithm~\ref{alg:theoryinner}: replacing the inner no-regret learning loop with a blackbox self-play algorithm.
+The final algorithm is described in Algorithm~\ref{alg:blackboxinner}.